 Personal property insurance: Students are responsible for the care and safety of their personal property.
 UMW cannot be held liable for loss or damage to personal property.
-Students are strongly urged to confirm whether their personal property is covered under their parents' homeowners insurance and make arrangements for additional renter's insurance coverage if necessary.
+Students are strongly urged to confirm whether their personal property is covered under their parents' homeowner's insurance and make arrangements for additional renter's insurance coverage if necessary.

-Pets and Other Animals - living or dead, are not allowed in UMW Residence Halls and apartments.
-Exceptions include approved assistance animals, service animals-in-training as part of a specific University-sponsored program, and fish kept in a 10-gallon or smaller aquarium.
-Only one 10-gallon aquarium per room is permitted.
+Pets and Other Animals: living or dead, are not permitted in UMW Residence Halls and apartments.
+Exceptions include registered service animals, ESAs approved through accommodation process, service animals in training as part of a specific university-sponsored program, and fish kept as pets in a 10-gallon or smaller aquarium.
+Handlers of service animals or approved ESAs must submit registration forms, signed expectations, Roommate acknowledge forms, and vaccination records to Residence Life and Housing before bringing the animal to campus.
+Violations of handler expectations or expiration of vaccination records may result in revocation of approval.